InnoPhaseIoT/talaria_two_azure/README.md

 ### For Example

-Tag "v1.0.0_TalariaTWO_SDK_2.3" has the folloing description --
+Tag "v1.0.0_TalariaTWO_SDK_2.3" has the following description --
 ```
 builds with - 'Talaria TWO SDK 2.3'